Re (Café Tacuba album): History

-The album was released in mid-1994, and despite demonstrating laudable artistic growth, it was not initially well-received.
+Despite demonstrating laudable artistic growth, the album was not initially well-received when it was released in mid-1994.
 Critics and the Mexican public alike vilified the album, considering it strange, incomprehensible, and not as entertaining as the first album.
-However, some songs from Re would eventually gain popularity in South American countries, particularly in Chile, where they played several times a year.
-As a result, its popularity grew and spread to the rest of Latin America (largely due to the "MTV generation" of the 1990s), sparking the interest of the North American specialized press and artists such as David Byrne (singer).
+However, some songs from Re would eventually gain popularity in South American countries, particularly in Chile, where the band played several times a year.
+As a result, its popularity grew and spread to the rest of Latin America (largely due to the "MTV Generation" of the 1990s), sparking the interest of the North American specialized press and artists such as Talking Heads singer David Byrne.